 In 1.25 miles you will see a small parking lot on the right and a trailhead on the left.
 This flat trail will take you to the Woodstock Tower.

 It’s no more than a .25-mile walk (one-way).
 This is the trail that intersects with Wagon Road Trail as you close in on the fire tower.

-It took me less than an hour to hike this 1.7-mile trail, enjoy the views and return to my car.
-When you’re ready to leave, re-trace your tire treads back down Woodstock Tower Road.
+It took me under an hour to hike this 1.7-mile trail, enjoy the views and re-trace my steps.
+When you’re ready to leave, return down Woodstock Tower Road.